3 Mindset Shifts to Build Resiliency

-During my years as a child life specialist in the United States, I provided psychosocial care to hospitalized children and their family members.
-Essentially, my job was to predict potential stressors based upon my knowledge of child development and stress and coping theories and then to help shift the perception of threat so that kids would feel less anxious and more in control.
-The idea was to help kids take an active role in their own medical care, allowing them to thrive physically, emotionally, and developmentally.
+During my years as a hospital-based child life specialist in the United States, I provided psychosocial care to hospitalized children and their families.
+Essentially, my job was to use child development along with stress and coping theories to predict potential stressors for the child.
+After making a quick assessment based on developmental age, diagnosis, family strengths and support, previous experiences, etc. I’d work my child life magic to help shift any perception of threat the child might be experiencing so that they would feel less anxious and more in control.
+Under these circumstances, kids of all ages could take an active role in their own medical care, allowing them to thrive physically, emotionally, and developmentally.
 I was part of a team of health care professionals who were dedicated to treating the whole child within the context of their family culture.

 As my language skills improved, so did my confidence in dealing independently with medical issues.
-However, minor medical events like allergy testing and ENT exams got me thinking about those of you who are globetrotting with a child who has a serious medical condition.
-You are juggling languages, diverse medical systems, prescriptions, and varying philosophies about treatment protocols.
+However, minor medical events like allergy testing and ENT (ear, nose, throat) procedures got me thinking about parents like you who are globetrotting with a child with a serious medical condition.
+You are juggling languages, diverse medical systems, prescriptions and medical equipment, education programs, and varying philosophies about treatment protocols.

 Right when you've got it figured it, your family receives a new assignment.
-It can feel like the rug is being pulled out from under you again and again and that's not even taking into consideration the status of your child's health.
+It can feel like the rug is being pulled out from under you again and again; that's not even taking into consideration the needs of the other children, your marriage, and the usual adjustments that need to be made with a move.

 So Much to Consider